tberry019/tberry019/README.md

 - 🌱 I’m currently learning full stack development at Boise CodeWorks.
 - 📫 How to reach me: You can reach me at Taylorberry019@gmail.com or www.linkedin.com/in/taylormberry
-- ⚡ Fun fact: I enjoy camping, hunting, fishing, exercising, and being outdoors.
+- ⚡ Fun fact: I enjoy camping, hunting, fishing, exercising, and pretty much all activities in the outdoors with my dog Arya.
 I also love NCAA and NFL football.
 Go Ducks, and Go Bengals!
 I also enjoy trading stocks and learning more about Crypto.